 10. English as a Second Language (ESL) teacher

-This may seem counter-intuitive but another great way to use French is to become an ESL teacher.
+This may seem counterintuitive but another great way to use French is to become an ESL teacher.
 The key is to find a position in a French-speaking country.
-Not only will you have to translate English back in to French to make sure your students understand the lessons, you’ll be speaking a lot of French in the teacher’s lounge and when you’re off the clock.
+Not only will you have to translate English back into French to make sure your students understand the lessons, you’ll be speaking a lot of French in the teacher’s lounge and when you’re off the clock.

 11. Voice-over artist

 Do you have a face for radio?
 Do you have the gift of the gab?
 Are you really good at doing impressions?
-Along with your stellar French, these qualities could make you an totally awesome voice-over artist.
+Along with your stellar French, these qualities could make you a totally awesome voice-over artist.
 Voice-over artists are called upon for dubbing movies, for commercials and cartoons.

 12. Non-governmental organization (NGO) staff

 NGOs are constantly looking for people who speak several languages.
-Working in an NGO great option for expats living in France or those who are gearing up to travel to another francophone country.
+Working in an NGO is a great option for expats living in France or those who are gearing up to travel to another francophone country.